Accident / incident

 Listed driver / nominated (or named) drivers

-Market value is what it costs to replace your vehicle with the same model and make, and of comparable condition and age.
-Essentially, it means what your car is worth in the market is the limit of what you’d receive back from an insurer.
+Essentially, it means what your car is worth in the market is the limit of what you’d receive back from an insurer if you made a claim.

 Alterations to your vehicle in an effort to change how fast it is or how it handles are considered modifications.
-Some modifications will increase your monthly premium, as greater speed means greater risk to the insurer.
+Some modifications will increase your monthly premium, as greater speed usually means a higher risk to the insurer.
+It can even risk you being disqualified from cover entirely.

 New car replacement

-You will receive a replacement vehicle of similar make and model in the event your car is written off, as opposed to a simple cash payout.
+You will receive a replacement vehicle of similar make and model in the event your car is written off (i.e. deemed too expensive by the insurer to repair), as opposed to a simple cash payout.
+There are conditions to this, which you’ll be able to locate in your product disclosure statement (PDS).

 No claim discount (or bonus)